rossmcf/rossmcf.com/content/fixed/about.md

 I'm a software engineer, recovering academic, and [lapsed Scotsman](/blog/on-being-a-lapsed-scotsman/).

-I live in West Wales with my wife, two daughters, and two dachshunds.
+I live in West Wales with my wife, two daughters, and a dachshund.
 Dw i'n dysgu Cymraeg.

 I don't blog often, as you can see.